g1eb/cli-plugin/README.md

 # CLI Plugin
-CLI plugin is a simple and easy to use CLI for web applications.
+This project is a simple and easy to use command-line interface (CLI) for web applications.

-This is project originated from my fascination with minimalistic user interfaces.
-While rich in functionality - a good CLI is never distracting.
+Inspired by minimalistic user interfaces that are rich in functionality.
+Designed for simplicity and built to empower.
+Very light weight.

 Features:
+- configurable commands
+- configurable colorschemes
 - keeps history of used commands
-- configurable colorschemes

 ## Demo
 Click <a href="https://rawgit.com/g1eb/cli-plugin/master/" target="_blank">here</a> for a live demo.